 A person infected with the rubella virus is contagious for about one week before the rash appears and one week after the rash disappears.
 An infected person can transmit the disease before realizing it.

-Rubella is caused by a virus that spreads through coughs and sneezes.
+German measles is caused by a virus that spreads through coughs and sneezes.
 Pregnant women who have not been vaccinated or who have not had rubella in the past are at high risk of contracting rubella.
 It is important to note that rubella is highly contagious, and a pregnant woman can easily contract it from an infected person.

 There is no specific treatment for rubella, however the symptoms can be controlled with over-the-counter fever and pain relievers.
-Pregnant women who contract rubella should be closely monitored by their doctor to make sure that their unborn child is not effected.
+Pregnant women who contract it should be closely monitored by their doctor to make sure that their unborn child is not effected.

 The best way to prevent rubella during pregnancy is to get vaccinated before becoming pregnant.
 The rubella vaccine is safe and effective and can be given to non-pregnant women who are not already immune.
 Those who intend to become pregnant should consult their doctor to see if they need to be vaccinated.
-Women who are pregnant should avoid contact with people who have rubella and should contact their healthcare provider immediately if they suspect they have been exposed.
+Women who are pregnant should avoid contact with people who have German measles and should contact their healthcare provider immediately if they suspect they have been exposed.

 Rubella is currently rare in most countries as most have been vaccinated but in some places, it is still active.
 So please do research if you are planning to go abroad when pregnant.